Mertens' Third Theorem for Number Fields: A New Proof, Cram\'er's Inequality, Oscillations, and Bias

 This is an inequality between the product and main term in \eqref{eqn:MertensMTT}.
 Building upon this observation, Diamond and Pintz \cite{DiamondPintz} have shown that these quantities actually take turns exceeding one other.
 More precisely, they showed that

 attains arbitrarily large positive and negative values as $x \to \infty$.
-Finally, suppose that
+Suppose that

 Lamzouri \cite{Lamzouri} showed $\mathcal{M}_{\mathbb{Q}}$ and its complement have positive lower logarithmic densities under the Riemann Hypothesis (RH).
-Moreover, assuming the RH, the set $\mathcal{M}_{\mathbb{Q}}$ has a logarithmic density, and additionally assuming the Linear Independence Hypothesis (LI), this logarithmic density is known to be $\delta(\mathcal{M}_{\mathbb{Q}}) = 0.99999973\ldots$.
+Moreover, assuming RH and the Linear Independence Hypothesis (LI), the set $\mathcal{M}_{\mathbb{Q}}$ has a logarithmic density which is known to be $\delta(\mathcal{M}_{\mathbb{Q}}) = 0.99999973\ldots$ \cite[Theorem~1.3]{Lamzouri}.
 Therefore, the error term in Mertens' product formula has a strong bias towards the positive sign.
-Further, it turns out that the logarithmic density of $\mathcal{M}_{\mathbb{Q}}$ is equal to the logarithmic density of the set of real numbers $x \ge 2$ such that $\pi(x) < \text{Li}(x)$.
-The latter was calculated by Rubinstein and Sarnak in \cite{rubinstein1994chebyshev}.
+Further, it turns out that the logarithmic density of $\mathcal{M}_{\mathbb{Q}}$ is equal to the logarithmic density of the set of real numbers $x \ge 2$ such that $\pi(x) < \text{Li}(x)$ (see proof of Theorem 1.3 in \cite{Lamzouri}).
+The latter was calculated conditionally (on RH and LI) by Rubinstein and Sarnak in \cite{rubinstein1994chebyshev}.